kasrakarkheiran/SWEProject/README.md

 - Post a new event
 - Join and subscribe to other events as a participant
 - Change email, username, and password
-- Delete posts with administrative privlege
+- Delete posts with administrative privilege

 ## Tech Stack